Adyen/adyen-testcards-android/README.md

 Alternatively, you could clone this repository and run the app directly on your device.

 ## Usage
 Open the app for the first time and it will prompt you to configure the Adyen Test Cards autofill service.
-Once done, you can prefill payment method fields as in the video below:
+Once done, you can autofill payment method fields as in the video below:

 https://github.com/user-attachments/assets/df20d562-af1d-4703-88a8-43b87a86039b